dimddev/ginx/README.md

 ----
 ## Using of virtualenv

-Virtualenv will keep clean your global python ecosystem, if you prefer `docker` skip the next few lines.
+Virtualenv will keeping clear your global python ecosystem, if you prefer `docker` skip the next few lines.

 In case `virtualenv` is not installed, you could type: